Sarah BerryWeb Marketing Consultant

 |Headings and labels||Use headings or labels to describe the topic or purpose of content.
 Aim for descriptive and straightforward labels or headings.
 You should also label all site elements, like a pricing table or contact form.|

-|Focus visible||Anyone accessing your site with a keyboard should have the ability to see the keyboard focus indicator — or the outline that appears on a form field — on site elements like links, form fields, and menus.
-Add this feature on your website with CSS.|
+|Focus visible||Anyone accessing your site with a keyboard should have the ability to see the keyboard focus indicator — or the outline that appears on a form field — on-site elements like links, form fields, and menus.
+Add this feature to your website with CSS.|

 |Language||For any website content that isn’t in your default language, add a language attribute to the page.
 A site that uses English, for instance, may add a language attribute for a page with content in French.|

 |Navigation consistency||Provide a consistent navigation location and organization for users.
 Your navigation menu, for instance, should always appear in the same spot (like the left-hand side) and with the same menu items.|

 |Identification consistency||Site elements with the same function should have consistent identification.
 You can label and name these elements, for example, and use identical alt text for elements with the same purpose.|